SEND INFORMATION REPORT

 Any concerns relating to a child’s behaviour may be an underlying response to a need which the school would work with parents to identify.

 The Graduated Approach to SEN Support

 Identifying and adapting teaching to meet pupils’ needs is a process that is in place for all pupils.
 The school has a rigorous and regular system, through termly pupil progress meetings, to identify where pupils are not making expected progress or working below national expectations.
+The SENDCO also carries out regular observations of children who have SEN or are working below age related expectations.
 Class teachers will put in place if necessary, relevant and timely interventions, appropriate differentiation and in-class support, aimed at closing the gap or raising the attainment.
 The class teacher will also to talk with parents to ensure there is a shared understanding of pupils needs and to gain parental perspective on any emerging concerns and areas of strength.

 The process of monitoring/assessment, planning and providing support in different ways will continue.
 Further school based resources will be explored to determine and inform provision; this may include discussion with team leaders and the school’s Special Educational Needs Coordinator.

 Where a pupil’s needs are persistent, the class teacher will meet with the SENDCo.
 Parents will be invited to attend this meeting and share their perspective.
 Where appropriate, the child’s views will be sought.
 If, as a result of this process, it is clear that different and additional provision is required to meet the child’s needs, the child will then be placed on the school SEN record at ‘SEN Support’.
 The parents will be informed if the school is making special educational provision for a child.
 The class teacher remains responsible and accountable at all times for the progress and development of all children in his/her class, even where a child may be receiving support from a teaching assistant.
 High quality teaching, differentiated for individual pupils is always seen as the first step in responding to pupils’ who may have SEN